lupyuen/lupyuen.github.io/src/ci2.md

 - Build the Target Group

-- Check for Warning and Errors
+- Check for Errors and Warnings

 - Upload the Build Log